jkmckay/DaggerWithAndroidViewModel/README.md

 - AppComponent
   - AppModule
   - ActivityModule
-    - MainActivityModule (annotated with @ContributesAndroidInjecto)
+    - MainActivityModule (annotated with @ContributesAndroidInjector)
-    - DetailActivityModule (annotated with @ContributesAndroidInjecto)
+    - DetailActivityModule (annotated with @ContributesAndroidInjector)
   - AndroidInjectionModule

 Additionally Using `DaggerApplication` and its associated classes further removes the need from boilerplate, especially from the Application class. as can be seen in the DaggerCore module.